wHO ARE QUORI’S KIDS?

 Our Founders Why

-Wealth is in Community
+Wealth in Community

 the Gaps to bridge.